Think bad email marketing and the band Nickelback might have some things in common? Think again.

 I’m sick of sight without a sense of feeling …”

-(And if you also couldn’t cut it as a poor man stealing, make sure to check out Sonia Simone’s classic post about developing effective, non-sleazy selling skills.)
+(And if you also couldn’t cut it as a poor man stealing, make sure to check out Sonia Simone’s post about an email marketing strategy for your business that people actually enjoy.)

 Personally, I don’t get the big hate-fuss.
 When I don’t like something, I just ignore it.